mauritssilvis/darts/cli/java-darts-cli/README.md

 ##### The checkout finder type

 By default, the `darts checkouts` subcommand uses an optimized descending checkout finder.
-The `darts` toolbox, however, also provides a Cartesian checkout finder, which uses a brute-force method that scans all possible combinations of available dartboard fields.
+The `darts` toolbox, however, also provides a Cartesian checkout finder, which uses a brute-force method to find checkouts and sorts results differently.
-In rare cases, you may want to change the checkout finder.
-To that end, use the `-f` or `--finder` option, which supports the following values:
+If you want to change the checkout finder, use the `-f` or `--finder` option, which supports the following values:

 - `descending` for an optimized descending checkout finder (default);
 - `Cartesian` for a brute-force [Cartesian](#cartesian) checkout finder.